 Limitations: Less focus on PR summarization.
 Enterprise features require paid tier.

-Checkout this Deepsource Alternative.
+Check out this Deepsource Alternative.

 CodeScene

 CodeScene takes a behavioral approach, analyzing code change patterns to identify hotspots and team coordination issues.
+Its listing shows 13,542 installs as of July 2026.

 Features: